MYounas126/DF-Project---Digital-Crime-Scene-Investigation/README.md

 ---

 ##  Project Overview
-This repository documents a digital forensics investigation conducted for **M57.biz**, a startup implicated in a corporate espionage incident.
+This repository documents a digital forensics real time investigation case scenerio conducted for **M57.biz**, a startup implicated in a corporate espionage incident.
 The project focuses on analyzing a data breach involving CFO Jean Jones' laptop, where a confidential employee spreadsheet was leaked to a competitor.
 Key objectives include validating email communications, identifying phishing attempts, and assessing GDPR compliance.

 ---